-In another workshop we discover two dedicated craftswomen, a mother and daughter who paint classic Italian ceramic wares which are coveted by Italians throughout the country.
+In another workshop, we discover two dedicated craftswomen, a mother, and a daughter who paint classic Italian ceramic wares which are coveted by Italians throughout the country.

-At the end of our tour we arrive at a paper making workshop where a wide variety of traditional and modern papers are produced.
-Alongside the workshop there are book restorers and traditional bookbinders working manually as they have for centuries.
-And, for those with a creative spirit, you can actually participate in the magical process of making of a beautiful piece of marbleized paper.
+At the end of our tour, we arrive at a paper-making workshop where a wide variety of traditional and modern papers are produced.
+Alongside the workshop, there are book restorers and traditional bookbinders working manually as they have for centuries.
+And, for those with a creative spirit, you can actually participate in the magical process of making a beautiful piece of marbleized paper.

 private tour starting at €252 total, not per person